K'Waun Williams: 2015

 Williams entered training camp slated as the first-team nickelback after Buster Skrine departed for the New York Jets in free agency.
-Head coach Mike Pettine named Williams the third cornerback on the depth chart to start the season, behind Joe Haden and Tramon Williams.
+Pettine named Williams the third cornerback on the depth chart to start the season, behind Joe Haden and Tramon Williams.
 He was also officially named the first-team nickelback.

-In Week 2, he made three solo tackles and sacked quarterback Marcus Mariota during a 28–14 victory against the Tennessee Titans.
+In Week 2, he made three solo tackles and sacked quarterback Marcus Mariota during a 28–14 victory against the Titans.
 He was sidelined for two games (Weeks 4–5) after sustaining a concussion.
-In Week 10, he collected a season-high five solo tackles in the Browns' 30–9 loss at the Pittsburgh Steelers.
+In Week 10, he collected a season-high five solo tackles in the Browns' 30–9 loss at the Steelers.
 Williams was inactive for the Browns' Week 15 loss at the Seattle Seahawks due to a shoulder injury.
 Williams finished the 2015 season with 39 combined tackles (31 solo), two pass breakups, three forced fumbles, two fumble recoveries, and a sack in 13 games and six starts.

 2016

-On August 12, 2016, Williams opted to not participate in the Cleveland Browns' pre-season opener due to an ankle injury.
-On August 18, 2016, the Cleveland Browns suspended Williams for two weeks and fined him for conduct detrimental to the team.
+On August 12, 2016, Williams opted to not participate in the Browns' pre-season opener due to an ankle injury.
+On August 18, 2016, the Browns suspended Williams for two weeks and fined him for conduct detrimental to the team.
 The Browns argued the severity of Williams injury as he continued to sit out practice and received a second opinion.
 Williams received a second opinion from an independent specialist at the Cleveland Clinic and was told he would have to undergo surgery to remove bone spurs.
 Williams stated he planned to appeal the suspension and was also reportedly contemplating retirement.
-On August 29, 2016, the Cleveland Browns waived Williams.
+On August 29, 2016, the Browns waived Williams.

 Chicago Bears

 On August 30, 2016, the Chicago Bears claimed Williams off of waivers.
 However, the contract was voided after Williams failed a physical due to his ankle injury.
 On November 3, 2016, Williams underwent surgery to remove the bone spurs and was expected to recover within 12 weeks.

-2017

-After being medically cleared following surgery, Williams received contract offers from multiple teams, including the New York Jets, Minnesota Vikings, Detroit Lions, and San Francisco 49ers.
+After being medically cleared following surgery, Williams received contract offers from multiple teams, including the Jets, Minnesota Vikings, Detroit Lions, and 49ers.